vivaria/edisonrul.ing/docs/source/cards/i/infinite-dismissal.md

 ### Card Rulings

-●Level 3 or lower Monster Cards Normal Summoned or Flip Summoned before Infinite Dismissal is activated are destroyed if they were Normal Summoned or Flip Summoned during the same turn Infinite Dismissal is activated.
+*   Level 3 or lower Monster Cards Normal Summoned or Flip Summoned before Infinite Dismissal is activated are destroyed if they were Normal Summoned or Flip Summoned during the same turn Infinite Dismissal is activated.